Make note of your Employee ID number (EID)

 -

-CalTime is UC Berkeley’s electronic timekeeping system and can be accessed at: https://caltime.berkeley.edu/home.
+CalTime is UC Berkeley’s electronic timekeeping system and can be accessed at: https://caltime.berkeley.edu/home(link is external).
 Faculty do not report hours worked via CalTime; however, staff and students whom you supervise will likely use this system.

 -

-CalTime Training Tutorials for employees and supervisors/delegates are available online at: http://caltime.berkeley.edu/training.
+CalTime Training Tutorials for employees and supervisors/delegates are available online at: http://caltime.berkeley.edu/training(link is external).

 Connect to campus Wi-Fi networks and otherwise get IT help